sylvainhalle/textidote/Readme.md

 (as is done for example by the [PaperShell](https://github.com/sylvainhalle/PaperShell) environment), TeXtidote can automatically load this dictionary when invoked.
-More specifically, it will look for a file called `.aspell.en.pws` in the folder where TeXtidote is started (this is the filename Aspell gives to local dictionaries).
+More specifically, it will look for a file called `.aspell.XX.pws` in the folder where TeXtidote is started (this is the filename Aspell gives to local dictionaries).
+The characters `XX` are to be replaced with the two-letter language code.
 If such a file exists, TeXtidote will load it and mention it at the console:

 ```
 Found local Aspell dictionary
 ```

+### Reading a sub-file

+By default, TeXtidote ignores everything before the `\begin{document}` command.
+If you have a large document that consists of multiple included LaTeX "sub-files", and you want to check one such file that does not contain a `\begin{document}`, you must tell TeXtidote to read all the file using the `--read-all` command line option.
+Otherwise, TeXtidote will ignore the whole file and give you no advice.

 ### Removing markup